Weakly Supervised Disentangled Generative Causal Representation Learning: Experiments

-Figure \ref{fig:pend}-\ref{fig:smile} illustrate the results of causal controllable generation of the proposed DEAR and the baseline method with an independent prior, S-$\beta$-VAE \citep{locatello2019disentangling}.
-Results from other baselines including S-TCVAE, S-FactorVAE (which essentially make no difference due to the independence assumption) and CausalGAN are given in Appendix \ref{app:more}.
-Note that we do not compare with unsupervised disentanglement methods because of fairness and their lack of justification.
+Figure~\ref{fig:pend}-\ref{fig:smile} illustrate the results of causal controllable generation of the proposed DEAR method and the baseline method with independent priors, S-$\beta$-VAE~\citep{locatello2019disentangling}.
+Results from other baselines are given in Appendix~\ref{app:more}, including S-TCVAE, S-FactorVAE which essentially make no difference due to the independence assumption, and the unidirectional generative model CausalGAN.
+In addition, we extend GraphVAE~\citep{he2018graphvae} to a supervised version, named S-GraphVAE by adding the supervised loss in the same way as DEAR and assuming the super-graph of the true graph is known a priori.
+However, in contrast to the composite prior in DEAR, GraphVAE assigns an SCM over the whole latent space and hence only allows a sufficiently low dimensional latent space.
+This makes the GraphVAE model less expressive and difficult to be applied to complex data sets with a large number of generative factors like CelebA.
+The qualitative results of S-GraphVAE in controllable generation are given in Appendix~\ref{app:more}.
+Note that we do not compare with unsupervised disentanglement methods (e.g., unsupervised $\beta$-VAE, GraphVAE, etc.) because of fairness and their lack of justification.

 In each figure, we first infer the latent representations from a test image in block (c).
-The traditional traversals of two models are given in blocks (a,b).
-We see that in each line when manipulating one latent dimension, the generated images of our model vary only in a single factor, indicating that our method can disentangle the causally correlated factors.
-It is worth pointing out the we are the first to achieve the disentanglement between the cause and its effect, while other methods tend to entangle them.
+The traditional traversals of the two models are given in blocks (a,b).
+We see that in each line when manipulating one latent dimension while keeping the others fixed, the generated images of our model vary only in a single factor, indicating that our method can disentangle the causally related factors, while those of S-$\beta$-VAE show multiple factors affected.
+It is worth pointing out that we are the first to achieve the disentanglement between a cause factor and its effects, while other methods tend to entangle them.
+One typical example is the disentanglement between \textit{smile} and its effect \textit{mouth\_open} as shown in Figure~\ref{fig:smile}.
 In block (d), we show the results of intervention on the latent variables representing the cause factors, which clearly show that intervening on a cause variable changes its effect variables.
-Results in Appendix \ref{app:more} further show that intervening on an effect node does not influence its cause.
+Results in Appendix~\ref{app:more} further show that intervening on an effect variable does not influence its cause.
+Specific examples are given in the captions.
+Note that without an SCM prior, S-$\beta$-VAE cannot generate data from general interventional distributions.
+More qualitative traversals from DEAR are given in Appendix~\ref{app:more}.

-Since the underlying factors are causally correlated, all previous quantitative metrics for disentanglement no longer apply.
-We provide more qualitative traversals in Appendix \ref{app:more} to show the overall performance.
-A quantitative metric for causal disentanglement is worth exploring in future work.